 The cases of abuse reported from practice in connection with the legal form of the GmbH are to be combated by various measures:

-• Legal proceedings against companies should be accelerated.
-Today, this often fails because the companies evade the service of reminders and lawsuits.
-Therefore, in future a domestic business address must be entered in the commercial register.
-This also applies to joint-stock companies, sole traders, commercial partnerships and branches (also of foreign companies).
-If service is factually impossible at this registered address (also by laying it down), immediate public service in Germany will be opened for legal persons (i.e. in particular the GmbH).
-This simplifies legal proceedings considerably for creditors.
+- Legal enforcement against companies is to be accelerated.
+Currently, this often fails because companies evade the service of reminders and lawsuits.
+Therefore, a domestic business address must be registered in the commercial register in the future.
+This also applies to stock corporations, sole traders, commercial partnerships, and branch offices (including those of foreign companies).
+If service (including by deposit) is practically impossible at this registered address, immediate public service within Germany will be initiated for legal entities (especially GmbHs).
+This significantly simplifies legal enforcement for creditors.

-• If the company no longer has a managing director, the shareholders are now obliged to file for insolvency in the event of insolvency and overindebtedness.
-The obligation to file for insolvency can no longer be circumvented by the managing directors "going underground".
+- If the company no longer has a managing director, the shareholders are now obliged to file for insolvency in cases of insolvency and overindebtedness.
+The obligation to file for insolvency can no longer be circumvented by managing directors disappearing.

-• Managing directors who aid and abet the plundering of the company by the shareholders and thereby cause the insolvency of the company will be held more accountable.
-To this end, the so-called prohibition of payment in § 64 GmbHG will be expanded.
+- Managing directors who abet the plundering of the company by shareholders and thereby cause the company's insolvency will be held more accountable.
+To this end, the so-called prohibition of payments in § 64 GmbHG will be extended.

-• The previous grounds for disqualification of managing directors (section 6 (2) sentence 3 GmbHG, section 76 (3) sentence 3 AktG) will be extended to include convictions for delaying insolvency, false statements and misrepresentation, as well as convictions for general criminal offences with a corporate element (sections 263 to 264a and sections 265b to 266a StGB).
-Thus, anyone who has violated central provisions of economic criminal law can no longer be appointed managing director.
-This also applies to convictions for comparable offences abroad.
-In addition, shareholders who intentionally or through gross negligence entrust the management of the business to a person who cannot be a managing director will in future be liable to the company for damages that this person causes to the company.
+- The existing grounds for disqualification of managing directors (§ 6 para.
+2 sentence 3 GmbHG, § 76 para.
+3 sentence 3 AktG) are expanded to include convictions for delayed insolvency filing, false statements and misrepresentation, as well as convictions based on general criminal offenses related to business (§§ 263 to 264a and §§ 265b to § 266a StGB).
+Consequently, anyone who has violated central provisions of commercial criminal law can no longer be appointed as a managing director.
+This also applies to convictions for comparable offenses abroad.
+Furthermore, shareholders who intentionally or grossly negligently entrust the management of affairs to a person who is ineligible to be a managing director will henceforth be liable to the company for damages caused by that person.

 Further information can also be found on the website of the Federal Ministry of Justice (BMJ) at www.bmj.de/momig.

-It remains to be seen whether the success intended by the legislator through the changes to the law on limited liability companies will actually materialise.
-The success of the new company form "Unternehmergesellschaft haftungsbeschränkt", or UG for short, is already strongly doubted.
-Some business associations have already spoken out against the UG.
-It is also feared that the UG will get just as "bad an image" as the foreign Limited (Ldt).
+It remains to be seen whether the legislative amendments to GmbH law will actually achieve the intended success.
+The efficacy of the new corporate form, the 'Unternehmergesellschaft haftungsbeschränkt' (entrepreneurial company with limited liability), or UG for short, is already being heavily questioned.
+Several business associations have voiced opposition to the UG.
+Furthermore, there are concerns that the UG will acquire as 'poor an image' as foreign Limited (Ltd) companies.

-If you intend to establish a company, in particular a UG, we will be happy to advise you on how to do so.
+Should you intend to establish a company, particularly a UG, we would be pleased to advise you on this company formation.

 Goldberg Attorneys at Law, Wuppertal-Solingen 2008